JV-Amorim/basic-graphics-system/README.md

 Run `py src/main.py` or `python src/main.py` in the terminal.

 The output file containing the viewport-coordinate of each object can be found in `output/viewport-coordinates.xml`.

+## XML File (Input)

+The input file already has some data defined.
+New data can be added if desired.
+The only requirement is that the `<viewport>` and `<window>` elements must keep the same format, and can only have their attribute values changed.
+Also, these two elements must be at the beginning of the XML root `<data>` tag, in the same original order.